Key Lime Tassies

 Limes are quickly becoming one of my favourite ingredients.
 The bright and fresh tang from these little green beauties work wonderfully in both sweet and savoury dishes.
 Limes are a standard ingredient in some international cuisine, particularly Thai and Mexican.
-Here are a few recipes I have posted over the past year that include lime as an important part of the dish.

 A key lime is smaller than the typical Persian lime.
 It is also known for having a more tart and bitter flavour.
 These limes have the word ‘key’ in it’s name because of the popularity of them in the United States and the growth and production of them in the Florida Keys.
 Even though they are known for their prominence in the Florida Keys they are actually originally from Southern Asia and were introduced to the United States by Spanish Explorers.